| | DPMS of St. Cloud, Minnesota produces an

 towards squirrel hunters.
 It is certainly plenty accurate for

+such work.
 The AP422 operates on the blowback principle, as

 can be seen in the picture of the bolt.
 Minimal